jiajingchen/old.jiajingchen.github.io/about.md

 I am very interested in mathematics (both pure maths and applied maths), logic and programming.

 I am also a self-taught artist.
-Here is some of my artwork:
+[Here](https://jiajingchen.github.io/art/) is some of my artwork